 We can also assist with other conditions, as well as offering wheelchairs/wheelchair fittings, orthotics and prosthetics, nutritional counseling, and supplements.

-Our process beings with an initial evaluation.
+Our process begins with an initial evaluation.
 The initial evaluation is a 75-minute appointment with a veterinarian or physical therapist and consists of an orthopedic, neurologic, and myofascial exam.
 We look at the whole dog, not just the primary concern.
 Often when injury is involved, your dog’s body compensates in other ways and may cause muscle or joint pain that is not as obvious to your regular veterinarian.
 When developing a plan, we look at the whole picture.
 The plan will include in-clinic recommendations and home exercises.
 Your dog will also receive the first treatment during this evaluation.
 The evaluation will determine the plan that best serves your companion’s condition.
 Package pricing and monthly rates are available based on the plan.

 Our rehabilitation tools include but are not limited to:

 Hydrotherapy, which includes underwater treadmills and variable current pools.
 Hydrotherapy decreases weight bearing through the joints, which reduces pain.
 In the water, gentle range of motion of all four limbs is accomplished and strengthening is provided by the water resistance.
 Neurological re-education for muscles occurs because they are used differently.
 There seems to be psychological benefits for the dogs that occurs because they can exercise without pain.

 Low Level Laser Therapy (LLLT) – Laser light improves wound healing, increases blood flow, reduces swelling, and stimulates natural, long lasting pain relief.